-The Eventide Instant Phaser Mk II (link to check the price at Sweetwater) is an emulation of the revolutionary 1972 Eventide Clockworks Instant Phaser.
+The Eventide Instant Phaser Mk II is an emulation of the revolutionary 1972 Eventide Clockworks Instant Phaser.
 The Original hardware was designed to replace the time-consuming process of tape flanging.
 Today, this piece of audio history is available in a plugin.

 In addition to the superb emulation, the Instant Phaser Mk II also comes with additional capabilities.
 Chief among such extra parameters is the characteristic “Age” knob, which aims to adjust the sound from classic 70 phase-shifting to futuristic-sound phaser effects.

 The “Age” knob simulated the ageing of hardware components and the entropy that ensues as they drift further and further from initial specifications.

 There are three different sonic styles of phase-shifting selectable via the mode switch.
 Shallow and Deep modes alter the intensity of both stereo channels, while Wide mode offers different amounts of phase-shifting on both right and left channels.

 The depth control mixes the phase-shifted signal and dry signal at the output.
 Side Chain functionality allows users to trigger the Envelope Follower from a separate source in the mix for inter-track mingling.

 Within the DAW, Sync and Retrig controls can be used to control the oscillator.

 The included feedback parameter can be adjusted for a more pronounced phaser effect.